SwissBagel/FoodSafety/README.md

 ---

+## Built With AI, Verified By Humans

+This tool was written with AI assistance (Anthropic Claude) and reviewed, tested, and validated by a human throughout every iteration.
+While AI was used to accelerate development — generating code, structuring data models, and drafting content — every data point, threshold, and safety guideline in this tool traces back to published, peer-reviewed research or official U.S. government food safety standards (USDA FSIS, FDA Food Code).
+No values were fabricated, estimated from training data, or assumed.
+The thermal death kinetics (D-values, z-values), freeze destruction timelines, danger zone thresholds, and storage durations were all cross-referenced against the primary sources listed above.
+The AI wrote the code; the science comes from the citations.

+---

 ## Disclaimer

 This tool is for educational and reference purposes only and does not guarantee food safety.
 Always use your own judgment — if food looks, smells, or feels off, discard it regardless of what any chart says.
 When in doubt, throw it out.
 See the full disclaimer within the tool for details.